The Public Relations Trends, They are a Changin’

 New Media Are Born

 Half of Americans over the age of 12 listen to podcasts, whereas 10 years ago, podcast listenership was only 18 percent.
-Podcasts are increasing in popularity, and as people flock to the audio channels, so do advertisers.
+Podcasts are increasing in popularity, as mentioned in this Dan Marzullo blog, and as people flock to the audio channels, so do advertisers.
 In fact, per Rolling Stone magazine, the public’s taste for podcasts is growing rapidly:

 “In 2014, 80% of the US population’s listening hours were directed towards music, with 20% dedicated to spoken word; in 2019, with the mainstream presence of podcasts erupting all around (not least on Spotify), these stats have changed: music’s share is down to 76%, says the research, with spoken word growing to 24%.
 This represents a 5% market share decrease for music (from the 2014 percentage figure to the 2019 equivalent), and a 20% gain for the spoken word.”